-This book teaches you how to design and implement programming languages using Racket.
-Racket is a language built for making other languages.
+This book teaches you how to design and implement programming languages, a powerful technique known as language-oriented programming.
+We’ll be using Racket, a language expressly built for making other languagess.

 My goal is to make this one of the most fun & interesting programming books you’ll ever read.
 That ought to be easy, because using Racket to make programming languages is the most fun & interesting thing I’ve done in more than 20 years of programming.
 (This book was itself made with a programming language called Pollen that I built with Racket.)